San Antonio Federal Methamphetamine Drug Charges Defense.

 USSG §2D1.1(b) contains a laundry lists of facts that will increase the jail term in federal meth cases.
 But two factors stand out in meth cases.
 They are possessing a dangerous weapon and being a leader or organizer in the crime.
 According to the USSG, judges increased a jail term for weapons in about 25% of the cases.
 And they also increased the jail term for leaders and organizers in about 6% of the cases.

-How do I get a lower jail term on a federal meth charge?
+How do I get a lower jail term on a federal methamphetamine charge?

-There are several ways to get a lower jail term in federal meth cases.
+There are several ways to get a lower jail term in on these cases.
 First, qualify for safety valve.
 To qualify, a person must meet the following requirements:

 - Not have more than 4 criminal history points.
 In other words, have a relatively clean record;